Janus: Legacy

 The Society of Janus is the second BDSM organization founded in the United States (after The Eulenspiegel Society), and is a San Francisco, California based BDSM education and support group.
 It was founded in August 1974 by the late Cynthia Slater and Larry Olsen.
 According to the Leather Hall of Fame biography of Slater, she said of the Society of Janus:There were three basic reasons why we chose Janus.
-First of all, Janus has two faces, which we interpreted as the duality of SM (one’s dominant and submissive sides).
-Second, he’s the Roman god of portals, and more importantly, of beginnings and endings.
-To us, it represents the beginning of one’s acceptance of self, the beginning of freedom from guilt, and the eventual ending of self-loathing and fear over one’s SM desires.
+First of all, Janus has two faces, which we interpreted as the duality of SM (one's dominant and submissive sides).
+Second, he's the Roman god of portals, and more importantly, of beginnings and endings.
+To us, it represents the beginning of one's acceptance of self, the beginning of freedom from guilt, and the eventual ending of self-loathing and fear over one's SM desires.
 And third, Janus is the Roman god of war—the war we fight against stereotypes commonly held against us.In the 1987 thriller novel The Janus Man by British novelist Raymond Harold Sawkins, Janus is used as a metaphor for a Soviet agent infiltrated into British Secret Intelligence Service – "The Janus Man who faces both East and West".

-In the 1995 spy film GoldenEye in the James Bond film series, main antagonist Alec Trevelyan calls himself code name "Janus" after he betrays Bond and subsequently MI6 after learning he is a Lienz Cossack.
-Bond, portrayed by Pierce Brosnan, goes on to state "Hence, Janus.
-The two-faced Roman god come to life" after learning of Trevelyan's betrayal.
+In the 1995 spy film GoldenEye in the James Bond film series, the main antagonist Alec Trevelyan calls himself the code name "Janus" after he betrays Bond and subsequently MI6 after learning he is a Lienz Cossack.
+Bond, portrayed by Pierce Brosnan, goes on to state, "Hence, Janus.
+The two-faced Roman god come to life", after learning of Trevelyan's betrayal.

 The University of Maryland's undergraduate history journal, created in 2000, is named Janus.

-Cats with the congenital disorder Diprosopus, which causes the face to be partly or completely duplicated on the head, are known as Janus cats.
+Cats with the congenital disorder diprosopus, which causes the face to be partly or completely duplicated on the head, are known as Janus cats.

-In the 1995 game,Chrono Trigger, Janus is the young prince of Zeal Kingdom and later, The Demon King, Magus.
+In the 1995 game, Chrono Trigger, Janus is the young prince of Zeal Kingdom and later becomes the Demon King Magus.

-He also have a cat named, Alfador.
-(Janus's cat.)

-In 2020, the character Deceit from the series Sanders Sides, created by Thomas Sanders, in the episode "Putting Others First", revealed his name to be Janus.
+In 2020, the character Deceit from the series Sanders Sides, created by Thomas Sanders, revealed his name to be Janus in the episode "Putting Others First".

-In Cassandra Clare's The Shadowhunter Chronicles, the counterpart of Jace Herondale from an alternate dimension called Thule, chooses the name "Janus" for himself after the Roman god Janus.
+In Cassandra Clare's The Shadowhunter Chronicles, the counterpart of Jace Herondale from an alternate dimension called Thule chooses the name "Janus" for himself after the Roman god.

-Janus particles are engineered micro- or nano-scopic particles possessing two distinct faces which have distinct physical or chemical properties.Janus is the name of a time-reversible programming language.
+Janus particles are engineered micro- or nano-scopic particles possessing two distinct faces which have distinct physical or chemical properties.

+Janus is the name of a time-reversible programming language.
 It is also the name of a concurrent constraint programming language.

+William Janus is a minor character in the American sitcom South Park who suffers from dissociative identity disorder; his surname is derived from the Roman god.